B A R E L Y B A D W E B S I T E

 That process is called rushing, and it is the act of courting candidates for membership.
 It is not the process of applying for membership.
 Indeed, the candidates are invariably referred to as rushees, implying that the "rushers" are doing the rushing.

 Mr. Shortz informs me that at his fraternity, Pi Kappa Alpha, where he was a three-term rush chairman, the verb "rush" does indeed mean the act of the candidate in applying for membership, i.e., the candidates rush the frat club, which makes the frat club the rushee.
-This surprised me, so please , in an informal survey I'm now taking, whether you have heard "rush" used only my way, only Will's way, or both.
+This surprised me, so please let me know, in an informal survey I'm now taking, whether you have heard "rush" used only my way, only Will's way, or both.
 No matter what the results, though, I was wrong to think this is an error.

 Hail ___